RESEARCH

 Vector-borne zoonotic diseases are responsible for widespread mortality and morbidity across the globe.
 These disease systems involve dynamic components of hosts, arthropod vectors, and pathogens whose interactions vary across environments and multiple spatial and temporal scales.
 The timing and distribution of these interactions can impact transmission potential and change opportunities for pathogen spillover in different geographic regions and time periods.

-The objectives of our research are to quantify and predict effects of environmental conditions - specifically landscape and climate - on distributions, abundances, and functional connectivity of vector-borne disease system components.
-Our goal is to gain a better understanding of the set or sets of conditions that have the potential to lead to greater spillover risk and to provide useful information for prevention and control approaches.
+The objectives of our research are to understand and predict impacts of environmental conditions - specifically landscape and climate - on distributions, abundances, and phenology of vector-borne disease systems.
+Our goal is to gain a better understanding of the set or sets of conditions that have the potential to lead to greater transmission hazard and to provide useful information for prevention and control.

 Predicting the potential distribution of medically important vector species, hosts, and pathogens provides a valuable step toward understanding where pathogen transmission may occur.
 While informative, zoonotic arbovirus pathogens are nested within vector and host communities and require complex interactions for amplification in the natural environment.
 Quantifying and predicting landscape and climate effects on joint distributions of vectors, hosts, and pathogens provides a new avenue to investigate where and when potential transmission may occur and to predict how these distributions may change under changing environmental conditions.
 Outputs from these models can be used to inform veterinary and public health agencies, along with vector control districts, to help improve surveillance efforts.

-As part of a UF Biodiversity Institute Seed Fund project and IFAS Early Career Research Fund, we are investigating effects of landscape composition and configuration and climate on joint distributions of mosquito species over space and time using longitudinal mosquito control district trap surveillance data.
+As part of a UF Biodiversity Institute Seed Fund project and IFAS Early Career Research Fund, we examined effects of landscape composition on joint distributions of West Nile virus mosquito vectors in Manatee County, FL.

 Recent and Ongoing Work